 Dental Implants vs. Dentures

 While dental implants last longer and help prevent bone loss in the jaw, dentures are the more affordable choice for many of our patients.
 If you’re interested in replacing teeth, we recommend that you schedule an appointment with one of our Grand Rapids dentists.
-During your consultation, they’ll be able to help you explore the pros and cons of any given treatment for your smile.
+During your consultation, they’ll be able to help you explore your tooth replacement options.

 Here’s what you need to know when choosing between dental implants and dentures.

-Once your body detects a, it starts to absorb the minerals in your jawbone to use elsewhere.
+Once your body detects a missing tooth, it starts to absorb the minerals in your jawbone to use elsewhere.
 That’s why our dentists will often recommend a dental implant if you’ve recently lost a tooth.